luiscoco/GoF_Builder_Pattern/README.md

 Here's a simple example of implementing the Builder Pattern in C#:

-Let's say we want to create a Car object with the following properties:
+We want to create a Car object with the following properties:

 Brand

 Model

 Color

 Engine Capacity

 Number of Doors

 ```csharp